 The system works in the same way as for journal articles.
 A third party registration agent manages the DOI metadata and provides the mechanism for the DOI resolver service (https://doi.org) to work.
 UNAVCO is now a DOI provider through DataCite and tracks the DOI metadata (author, publisher, publication date, etc.) for the DOIs it mints, and forwards the information to the resolver service.
 UNAVCO maintains a citation summary page (or Landing Page); the URL to this page is uploaded to the registration service.
 Because the DOI system is meant to provide a way to recover the dataset in question as well as other information to make the dataset useful through time, UNAVCO has committed through DataCite to maintaining this information and access to the datasets indefinitely.

 UNAVCO aims to keep extensive metadata about each archived dataset.
-With regard to GPS/GNSS, datasets that have complete metadata (including principal investigator(s), funding, and sufficient observational metadata such as monument, location, instrumentation), are publishable.
+Datasets that have complete metadata (including principal investigator(s), funding, and sufficient observational metadata such as monument, location, instrumentation), are publishable.
 Data sets that are incomplete in any way must be withheld from publication.